mohammed160160/alx-system_engineering-devops/README.md

-this repo is to write basic shell commands
+this repo is to write basic shell command scripts